The Vancouver International Jazz Festival is BC’s largest music festival. It attracts hundreds of artists and over 100,000 Jazz enthusiasts.

 The other top headliner in 2025 is Bill Frisell, who performed at the inaugural Vancouver International Jazz Festival in 1986.
 He takes the stage at the Vancouver Playhouse on Tuesday, June 24th.
 Like the Richard Bona show, tickets cost between $50 and $75 and the show starts at 7:30 pm.

 Artists and bands who play ticketed shows at Performance Works on Granville Island include New Jazz Underground on June 25th, the Delvon Lamarr Organ Trio on June 26th, and Marquis Hill on June 27th.
 Nubya Garcia hits the stage on June 28th, followed by the Christine Jensen Quartet on June 29th.
-They should all be amazing concerts!
-All concerts began at 7:30 pm and tickets cost $34 to $44 per person.
+They will all be great concerts, as will all the dozens of other ticketed performances at the festival this year.

 For full details about the festival, see the Coastal Jazz website.